 - Keep it simple by growing microgreens.
 Microgreens are like smaller versions of regular dark leafy green vegetables, but they are pretty easy to grow, and they are full of nutritional value.
 They can sit on your kitchen counter and give you a small taste of what it’s like to have a green thumb.

 There are so many reasons to start growing your own food at home, and getting started is easy, even if you live in a small space.
-Make it a goal this spring to start growing your own food to help save money, support overall health, and enjoy fresh food all year long.
+Make it a goal this year to start growing your own food to help save money, support overall health, and enjoy fresh food all year long.